Webinars Good or Bad?

 Team Viewer, Zoom, Mitel’s Micollab, Cisco webbed, Goto meeting, join.me, Team Viewer and Microsoft Teams are just some of the wide range examples of web conferencing systems.
 An uploaded video works well but does not always have an easy connection with the conference systems.

 Webinar as a seminar

-Webinars are popular and such webcasts can be turned into seminars.
+Webinars are popular and webcasts can be turned into seminars.
 Feedback and questions are fed back to the speaker and validated before they appear at the side of the image on the computer screen.
 This allows people to see incoming questions.
 Webinars usually run from 20 minutes but can be extended.
-This depends upon the cost of the online service.
-With Zoom, this is usually 40-60 minutes for the free version while subscriptions open up more facilities.
-This article concentrates on the free method offering some limited abilities but provide essential educational content.
-Something on the lines of The College’s method will be arranged on an organisational basis for which there would be a fee.
-These sort of larger conference systems have and on cost.
+The length of time and numbers attending depends upon the cost of the online service.
+With Zoom, this is usually 40-60 minutes for the free version and for smaller audiences, while subscriptions open up more facilities.
+The Royal College’s conferences will be arranged on an organisational basis for which there would be a fee.
+Larger conference systems have and on cost.